-- Room Reservations: Block discount and reservation instructions will be provided in October.
+- Open now for block discount room reservations.
 Special IASD rates for this resort hotel are $89/night.Reservation cutoff date 1 June 2018.

 The Conference • will feature world-renowned keynote speakers and over 150 presenters from around the globe, an opening reception, a Dream Art Exhibition and reception, the annual PSI Dreaming Contest, and the ever popular costume Dream Ball and other special events appropriate to the enjoyment of the location.

 Call for Submissions • The online submissions system will open in September.
 High quality proposals are invited that fall into any of the following tracks: Research and Theory; Clinical Approaches; Dreamwork Practices; Arts and Humanities; Education; Religion, Spirituality and Philosophy; Extraordinary, PSI and Lucid Dreams; Dreams and Health; Culture and History; and Mental Imagery.
 Submission Categories include: Paper Presentations; Symposia; Panels; Workshops; Special Events; Morning Dream Groups; and Poster Papers.
 IASD encourages presenters of all backgrounds to apply and to be sensitive to matters of diversity and disability in their submissions and presentations.
 All submissions must be made online.

 Add a Trek to the Arizona High Country